rashakil-ds/Roadmap-Docs/Data Analyst/README.md

 4. Visualize insights with **Power BI**, **Tableau**, or **Data Studio**.
 5. Showcase results in a project or portfolio.

-By following this roadmap step-by-step, you’ll gain the skills needed to succeed as a Data Analyst.
+By following this roadmap step-by-step, you’ll gain the skills needed to succeed as a `Data Analyst` or `BI Analyst`.
 Let me know if you’d like additional resources or specific examples!

 # About the Author
 **Rashedul Alam Shakil**